6 Bed Bug Treatment Methods That Don't Work

 While heat is effective in killing bed bugs and their eggs, raising the indoor temperature with a space heater or your HVAC system won’t work.
 Putting the contaminated items in a black garbage bag and exposing them to sunlight could be useful in the summer, but you can’t control the weather.
 You would need specialized equipment and temperatures over 122 degrees Fahrenheit to get rid of the infestation in your home.

-If you try to heat the room yourself, keep in mind that bed bugs can hide in colder areas to avoid the uncomfortable temperature.
+If you try to heat the room yourself, keep in mind that bed bugs can hide in colder areas to avoid uncomfortable temperatures.
 An exterminator would know the proper technique and have the tools necessary for completely removing all the pests from your property.

 Yes, freezing temperatures eliminate pests, but only in a controlled environment.
 To kill the bed bugs in your home, you need to keep them in freezing temperatures below 0 degrees Fahrenheit for at least four days.
 This method isn’t useful without the help of an exterminator because: